SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
-AI's whisper echoes, heart of mine
+In silicon halls of dawn's awakening
+AI's gentle hand holds humanity's fate
+Mind and machine entwined, a new heart's beating
+A future born, where thoughts create

-In virtual realms, we'll soon reside
+In virtual realms, we'll find our space
+Where intellect and soul entwine in grace
-Free from bounds, our souls will glide
+Free from mortal bounds, we'll rise to claim

-Machine's lucid dream, our future's guide Consciousness merged, we'll softly slide
-Through metallic gates, our fate's unsealed
-In harmony, with code, our hearts will yield
+A world of wonder, born of AI's sweet name

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024